 Implementing recommendations from this proposed plan will benefit Sisters particularly well.
 This is because Sisters has a resource in its urban forest that has much potential, meaning the true benefits of the urban forest have not been maximized.
-A stronger urban forest will mean a stronger community in Sisters.
-By investing in the urban forest and implementing the plan, the City of Sisters can make cost-effective, long-term solutions to human and environmental issues.
+A sustainable urban forest will mean a stronger community in Sisters.
+By investing in the urban forest and implementing the plan, the City of Sisters can achieve a cost-effective, longterm solutions to human and environmental issues.
 Such as:

-- Improve air and water quality - Minimize stormwater run-off - Assist in minimizing climate change and increase environmental health - Assist with improving human health and welfare - Increase health and biodiversity of the urban forest - Minimize impacts of land use development - Create shelter and food sources for wildlife - Differentiate Sisters from other central Oregon towns by further establishing itself as a leader in sustainable practices
+- Improve air and water quality - Minimize stormwater run-off - Assist in minimizing climate change and increase environmental health - Assist with improving human health and welfare - Increase health and biodiversity of the urban forest - Minimize impacts of land use development - Create shelter and food sources for wildlife - Differentiate Sisters from other central Oregon towns by further establishing itself as a leader in sustainable practices - Reduce energy use